 The Skookumchuck campsite is very nice.
 Almost all of the sites are at the edge of the beautiful and huge Lillooet River with amazing views of the mountains beyond.
 Most campsites have picnic tables and deluxe(forest fire-proof) firepits.
 Occasionally you will find firewood left behind from previous campers at your chosen site, however, your best bet is to bring a bundle of wood with you.
 There are some good places to buy firewood along the drive to Skookumchuck.
 Nesters Market in Whistler sells bundled firewood and the Petro-Can gas station in Pemberton.
 Another good option is to bring an axe along with you as you will see an abundance of excellent firewood on the In-Shuck-Ch Forest Service Road along Lillooet Lake.
 Usually, you can easily spot plenty of old, dry and disintegrating trees laying near the road.
 You usually don't need an axe as the branches and thin tree sections can be broken easily.

-The ground is surprisingly flat and even with room for tents and the area is thick with trees, so you have some privacy from other campers.
-The cute campsite ring road allows you to back your vehicle right up to your site.
+The Skookumchuck campsite grounds are surprisingly flat, lots of room for tents and the area is thick with trees giving you some privacy from other campers.
+The well laid out and cute campsite ring road that runs through the campsite allows you to back your vehicle right up to your site.